 The worry that the coherence of one's contemporaneous attitudes does not suffice for even minimal self-government is grounded in the apparent possibility that a person could be brainwashed, or otherwise compelled, to endorse a given motive.
 Indeed, her brain could be manipulated in such a way that each of her endorsements is highly responsive to reasons.
 This has led some philosophers to supplement coherentist accounts of autonomy with additional conditions that place constraints on the causal history of an agent's endorsements, constraints of the very sort singled out in the responsiveness-to-reasoning accounts.
 These supplements face a significant challenge, however: it is very difficult to spell out the distinction between autonomy-conferring reasoning and autonomy-undermining reasoning without implicitly appealing to the very phenomenon one is trying to explain.

-Even if historical approaches to autonomy can successfully overcome this difficulty, they do nothing to address the further challenge that coherence is not even necessary for autonomous agency.
-The autonomous actions at the center of this challenge are the so-called “weak-willed” actions undertaken “against the agent's best judgment.”
-Though the weak-willed agent is hardly a paradigm of self-governing agency, she nonetheless plays a decisive role in the relative power of her own motives; she authorizes her behavior, even though she believes that she has good reason to act otherwise.
+Even if historical approaches to autonomy can successfully overcome this difficulty, they do nothing to address the fact that coherence is not even necessary for autonomous agency.
+An agent need not sacrifice her autonomy in order to decide to act contrary to her long-term commitments and concerns; acting “out of character” is not a sufficient condition for failing to govern oneself.
+Though a “weak-willed” agent is hardly a paradigm example of someone who governs herself when she acts, she too plays a decisive role in the relative power of her own motives; she authorizes her behavior, even though she believes that she has good reason to act otherwise.
 It is notoriously difficult to make sense of such an exercise of authority.
 For our purposes here, however, it suffices to note that if weakness of will is a genuine phenomenon, then human agents have the capacity to govern themselves in a way that they themselves take to be unjustified.
-They can claim for themselves an authority that challenges the authority of their very own reason.
+They can assert an authority over themselves that challenges the authority of their very own reason.

-The possibility of weakness of will implies that the authorization an agent must give to her motives if she is to count as (minimally) governing their effects need not take the form of the judgment that no alternative action would be better.
-Some philosophers have lent support to this conclusion by arguing that there are other cases in which a person's authorizations can come apart from her evaluations, cases in which a person cannot bring herself to follow the recommendations of her own reason.
+The possibility of weakness of will points to the more general fact that an agent's authorization of her own motives need not take the form of the judgment that it would not be better to act otherwise.
+Various forms of perversity are perfectly compatible with autonomous agency.
+Some philosophers believe that it is also possible for agents to defy their own contemporaneous normative verdicts without defying anything very deep about themselves.
 A woman, for example, may conclude that even though she has an overriding reason to give up her child for adoption, she cannot recognize herself in this action, and so cannot identify with the desire to perform it.
 Reasonable people will surely disagree about how best to interpret any particular example.
 But human experience does seem to support the general point: the human capacity for self-reflection enables human agents to distance themselves in thought from every aspect of their own psyches — even their rational reflections.
 Given this possibility, a person's identification with her motives cannot be cashed out in terms of higher-order attitudes of approval and disapproval, or in terms of the rational reflections that typically ground these attitudes.

 Similar concerns are raised by the appeal to plans.
 Though plans often enable a person to exercise some measure of control over her life as a whole, a person can govern herself at a particular time even while defying her earlier attempts to place constraints on how she will govern herself at this time.
 She can take it upon herself to abandon her plans, or to modify them in ways she did not anticipate when she first made them.
 She can even reject the counsel of the long-term values that provide the underlying rationale for these plans.